Kinetron/esp8266_remote_usart/README.md

 The device will respond <pre>OTA firmware...</pre>
 After updating the firmware, it will respond <pre>OK</pre>
 If everything is fine, it will update the firmware and reboot.

+After downloading, you will see a message
+<pre>The device is loaded.
+FW Version 1.0.2</pre>
+that means everything is fine.

+**PCB**

+PCB created in the program Sprint Layout and located in the folder "\pcb\board.lay6"